 The Group's focus on building its own technology and product offering has enabled it to cover Video Lottery terminal, CTG terminal, CTG core transaction system, CTG management system, CTG game development and design, Scratch Card integrated management system, New Media Lottery sales system, New Media Lottery big data analysis system, and New Media Lottery game development and design.
 In addition, the Group has developed extensive operations and service capabilities for Video Lottery, CTG and New Media Lottery.

 For over a decade, the Group has showed its dedication to the lottery industry with extensive investment, accountability and responsiveness to earn recognition as a leading market participant.
 Exploring new opportunities in the market with caution and prudence, the Group believes its efforts will pay off in the long run.
-Meanwhile, the Group will shape its strategies and execution in response to prevalent market trend and development as part of its preparation for opportunities brought by China lottery's 13th Five-Year Plan, for the benefit of its shareholders, employees and society as a whole.
+Meanwhile, the Group will shape its strategies and execution in response to prevalent market trend and development as part of its preparation for opportunities brought by China lottery's 13th Five-Year Plan, contributing its share to the achievement of a sound China's lottery ecosystem in terms of sales channels, gaming products, lottery security, supporting systems, operating systems and technical support, among others.